Skip to Main Content

 The average homeowner in Dallas will pay $4,306 in annual property taxes, and in Ford Bend County the average is $6,337 due to the high property values.

 The Texas Comptroller, in line with Tax Code Section 26.16 requires each county to maintain an internet website.
 The county assessor-collector for each county must post on the internet website certain tax rate information for each taxing unit in the county.
+If you need expert tax guidance in Houston, consider consulting a trusted Houston CPA.

 A banner with Text